tq-systems/ci-meta-tq/README.md

 See README of TQ Sytems layer (meta-tq) or use `./ls-machines` to list machines from meta-tq.

+**Note:** only TQMa8 boards from meta-tq are supported with this branch.

 ## Quick Start Guide

 ### Setting up an initial build space